Frank Zappa's musical language

 2:54 End.

-Undaunted, the band plays on
+Undaunted, the band plays on (Piece two)

 Sections from the previous track return during "Undaunted, the band plays on".
 Like the previous two titles, this track is free atonal music.
 Bars 1-4 from the example below contain a figure played twice.
 Bars 2 and 4 could be called an arpeggio, led over various instruments (piano, trombone and horns).